 Determining Marital Assets and Property Subject to Division

 At Cravens & Noll, we work with you to develop a good sense of your objectives and concerns about the property division process, and we can help protect your interests while discovery and negotiations are ongoing.
 Our lawyers will review your spouse’s financial statements and make sure that all assets and income are properly disclosed.
 If your spouse is the active principal in a family business, we can take steps to make sure that the profits are protected and that operations are not manipulated to depress asset values.
 If necessary, we can also use private investigators or forensic accountants to locate and identify hidden assets or fraudulently transferred property.

 In military divorces, we can evaluate your rights not only with respect to pensions, but also the very substantial benefits available in long-term military marriages under the Former Spouse Protection Act (FSPA).

 Very often, it is advisable to consider complex property division issues in connection with the resolution of spousal support claims.
 From a tax perspective, it will often make sense to make concessions on property division in exchange for a better alimony settlement—or the other way around, depending on your specific situation.

 Contact Divorce Lawyers at Cravens & Noll Today

 Whether your property division problems involve investment properties and stock options, the valuation of family business assets, or the recovery of your payments on your spouse’s old student loans, our detailed knowledge of Virginia divorce law can help protect and advance your interests.
-Contact us at either of our offices in Chesterfield or Henrico for a free initial consultation about your property division concerns.
+Contact us at either of our offices in Chesterfield or Henrico for an initial consultation about your property division concerns.